nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 ### 3.4 Export Certificates

 The sign certificate is stored in `/etc/harmony-ap/ap-keystore.jks`.
-The password of the keystore can be found in the `/etc/harmony-ap/domibus.properties` file in the `domibus.security.keystore.password` property.
+The password of the keystore can be found in the `/etc/harmony-ap/domibus.properties` file in the `domibus.security.keystore.password` property or in the Properties section of the Harmony Access Point UI.

 The TLS certificate is stored in `/etc/harmony-ap/tls-keystore.jks`.
 The password of the keystore can be found in the `/etc/harmony-ap/tomcat-conf/server.xml` file in the `keystorePass` property.